DSNP Specification

 Finally, to ensure decentralization, a DSNP system MUST avoid having any single point of failure (many nodes) and MUST avoid having any single entity that can override its consensus mechanisms (many operators).

-Compliant DSNP implementations MUST document how each of the required DSNP Operations (for a given version of the DSNP specification) can be invoked, including, for example, what wire protocols should be used for discovery, authentication and operation execution, and how inputs and outputs will be serialized.
+Compliant DSNP system specifications MUST document how each of the required DSNP Operations (for a given version of the DSNP specification) can be invoked, including, for example, what wire protocols should be used for discovery, authentication and operation execution, and how inputs and outputs will be serialized.

-A compliant implementation MUST specify a mapping from its implementation-specific state change data (for example, the events emitted by a blockchain) to the DSNP State Change Records that data represents.
+A compliant specification MUST specify a mapping from its system-specific state change data (for example, the events emitted by a blockchain) to the DSNP State Change Records that data represents.

 Releases

-Implementations MUST specify the version(s) of the DSNP specification with which they are compatible.
+DSNP system specifications MUST specify the version(s) of the DSNP specification that may be used.

 Version | Description | Release Date | Changelog |